addison-ch/doug-ford-filter/README.md

 Simple chrome extension that replaces instances of "Doug Ford" and other related terms with nicknames sourced from Reddit.

 To run:
--Clone repository
+1. Clone repository
--Load extension at chrome://extensions
+2. Load extension at chrome://extensions